davidegat/LAIB-Local-AI-Bash/README.md

 # LAIB# Local AI Bash

 ## Overview
-**LAIB# Local AI Bash** is an interactive terminal application that integrates a local AI model for natural language-based Bash command generation.
+**LAIB# Local AI Bash** is an interactive terminal application that integrates a local AI model for natural language-based command generation.
 It includes features like whitelisting, blacklisting, and manual command review to ensure safety and usability.

 ### Key Features
 - Generate Bash commands using natural language queries.